GetOlympus/olympus-dionysos-field-text/README.md

 ## Release History

+0.0.20
+- Fix range and number stepper which can contains float value

 0.0.19
 - Add new `url` type with `datalist` suggestions

 0.0.18
 - New Olympus components compatibility
 - Change repository to be a part of Dionysos fields

-0.0.17
-- FIX: display in widget area and globally as number type

 ## Contributing